safaa-alnabulsi/dsr-serverless-course/tutorials/05-create-lambda-with-aws-cli-and-shell-scripts.md

 ## Takeaways:

 - Use Shell Script to automate the deployment.
-Automation!